log-pr/bopl/README.md

 # bopl
-A mod for the game Bopl Battle by Johan Gronvall
+A collection of mods for the game Bopl Battle by Johan Gronvall